tillprochaska/embed/README.md

 <?= js('assets/plugins/oembed/js/oembed.js') ?>
 ```

-If you want to further customize and work with the embedded media.
+If you want to further customize and work with the embedded medium.
 The following CSS classes are applied to the main wrapper:
 ```
 .kirby-plugin-oembed
 .kirby-plugin-oembed--{TYPE}      // e.g. video, rich